-PHIL: That’s right.
-She brought me along.
+PHIL: That’s right, she brought me along.
 I’m grateful to her for so many things, but that’s not the least of them.
-And you were preaching on God’s will is not lost.
+And you were preaching on “God’s will is not lost.”
 That was the very point you were making.
-And it was really a life-changing message for me to hear because one of the takeaway points is that Scripture is binding on your conscience.
-Nothing else is.
-If you’re in obedience to Scripture, then the way you said it then was do what you want.
+And it was really a life-changing message for me to hear, because one of the takeaway points is that, look, Scripture is binding on your conscience; nothing else is.
+If you’re in obedience to Scripture, then the way you said it then was, “Do what you want.”

-So that’s what I tell young people, who are saying, “I can’t find a wife.
+So that’s what I tell young people, you know, who are saying, “I can’t find a wife.
 I can’t find the right girl.”
 And my response is, “Are you the right guy?”
 God has somebody for you, but that person that He has for you may not recognize you unless you’re the person you need to be.
-So instead of worrying about finding the right girl, worry about being the right guy and watch how God unfolds His will.
+So instead of worrying about finding the right girl, worry about being the right guy, and watch how God unfolds His will.”

 JOHN: Yeah.
 And what we’re going to do is look at the unacceptable worship of the charismatic movement, at the mutation and degradation of Christianity.
-And it’s serious.
-It is really serious.
+And it’s serious, it is really serious.
 This is on a parallel with theological liberalism, post reformation.
 Liberalism came in and destroyed the church.
 Charismaticism has come in and destroyed the church.
 Nobody seems to want to step up and talk about it.

-You know, in Leviticus chapter 10, you remember Nadab and Abihu came to give an offering to God, and instead of God burning up the offering like He had in the prior chapter, He burned them up because of strange fire, unacceptable worship.
+You know, in Leviticus chapter 10, you remember Nadab and Abihu came to give an offering to God; and instead of God burning up the offering like He had in the prior chapter, He burned them up because of strange fire, unacceptable worship.
 You can’t just come to God and offer Him anything.

-And it hasn’t been addressed and the movement has been allowed to corrupt the church and largely silence even well-intentioned people who know better.
+This is a movement that blasphemes the Holy Spirit.
+This is a movement that misrepresents the Holy Spirit.
+I characterize the charismatic movement this way: Jesus condemned the Pharisees for attributing the work of the Holy Spirit to Satan.
+The charismatic movement attributes the work of Satan to the Holy Spirit.
+That is equally serious.
+And it hasn’t been addressed, and the movement has been allowed to corrupt the church, and largely silence even well-intentioned people who know better.
 So we’re going to pull these men together to address the true ministry of the Holy Spirit against the backdrop of this really disastrous movement that’s been literally devastating the church for decades now.

 PHIL: And we’ve coordinated the conference with the timing of the book’s release.

 JOHN: Yeah.
-The book is going to be a – I don’t want to use the word “blockbuster” in the sense of sales - but this book is a powerful book.
-Every single chapter deals with a critical issue, deals with it biblically and exposes the unbiblical nature of this movement.
-We need, at the bottom of it, to get the church out of this experiential degradation back into sola scriptura, back into the Word of God.
+The book is going to be a – I don’t want to use the word “blockbuster” in the sense of sales, but this book is a powerful book.
+Every single chapter deals with a critical issue, deals with it biblically, and exposes the unbiblical nature of this movement.
+We need, at the bottom of it, to get the church out of this experiential degradation back into sola Scriptura, back into the Word of God.
 And that’s why we’re doing what we’re doing.

 JOHN: Oh, we’d love to have you there.
-I always say, I married one, got her straightened out and we’ve had a great life together.
+I always say, I married one, got her straightened out; and we’ve had a great life together.

 PHIL: Well, I’m really looking forward to it.
 Our last Truth Matters Conference was packed.
 It’s like the Shepherds’ Conference, only for laypeople, really.

-PHIL: And it’s an exciting time.
-You come to Grace Church and see what things are like around here.
+PHIL: And it’s an exciting time; you come to Grace Church and see what things are like around here.

-JOHN: Well, I think we’ll not only have the sort of normal great time together, but people will be a part of something that I may be so bold as to say could be historic.
+JOHN: You know, I think we’ll not only have the sort of normal great time together, but people will be a part of something that I may be so bold as to say could be historic.
 This has never been done.
 There are conferences on all kinds of things all over the place.